Dungyichao/Online_Order_System/README.md

 # Online Order System with React and Firebase
 This project is to help a local restaurant in Columbia SC to provide online order service (because of COVID-19).
 We host the project on Google Firebase for free.
 I will summarize the design concept, code structure in this tutorial.
+The coding environment is in Ubuntu OS and Visual Studio Code IDE.

 # 1. What is the Goal <br />
 Let's list out the requirement for an online order service and the programming structure in the following. <br />